dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     class C3 extends S {} // Error.
     ```

-*   Implement the interface of a class, mixin, or mixin class marked `base`,
+*   Implement the interface of a class, mixin, or mixin class declaration
-    `final` or `sealed` outside of the library where it is declared.
+    marked `base`, `final` or `sealed` outside of the library
+    where it is declared.

     ```dart
     // a.dart